When you think of Alabama, do you think first of art?

 Visiting Soon?
 Here are Great Accommodations in Huntsville:

 - I stayed at this Springhill Suites and really enjoyed it, especially the hot breakfast.
-(Note: These links are affiliates that support this site at no cost to you.
-Win-win!)

 - Friends liked this Embassy Suites, which is conveniently connected to the Von Braun conference center.